lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/tracking.md

 	- We also need to get some for [Yarnak's Dwarven Arms](locations/yarnaks-dwarven-arms.md).
 - Bring [Double Dux](dubbuldux.md)'s head (brain and head intact) to [M'weru](npcs/mweru.md) for 9000gp.
 - [Xedalli](princess-xedalli.md) wants us to help her fight [Prince Xeleth](prince-xeleth.md).
-	- Enlist the help of the Lycanthrope groups of [Zalani](zalani.md) and their Hunter spelljammers.

 ## Personal goals